Wilhelm Marr

 Friedrich Wilhelm Adolph Marr (November 16, 1819 – July 17, 1904) was a German journalist and politician, who popularized the term "antisemitism" (1881).

-Life
+Early life and education

-Marr was born in Magdeburg as the only son of an actor and stage director.
+Marr was born in Magdeburg in 1819 as the only son of an actor and stage director.
 He went to a primary school in Hanover, then to a high school in Braunschweig.
 In Hamburg and Bremen, he was an apprentice in commerce, then he joined his father in Vienna, who had been engaged by the Burgtheater.
 There he worked as an employee in two Jewish firms.
 Later, Marr stated that he had unjustly lost his job.